klaatu01/neutron/README.md

-# Neutron - **This package is currently a Work In Progress and is in prerelease only**
+# Neutron - **This package is currently a Work In Progress and is NOT Production Ready**

 An [Apache Pulsar](https://github.com/apache/pulsar) client library, built with pure rust 🦀 and requires no C++ dependencies.
 Neutron is built with a focus on: